Scalable molecular simulation of electrolyte solutions with quantum chemical accuracy: Computational Details

 \subsection{NNP MD (NequIP/LAMMPS)}

-The NequIP plugin for LAMMPS\cite{Plimpton1995} was used to perform several NVT simulations at 300 K for 2.4 ns.
+The NequIP plugin for LAMMPS\cite{Plimpton1995} was used to perform several NVT simulations at 300 K for over a nanosecond each.
 A Nos\'e-Hoover thermostat was attached to every degree of freedom to ensure equilibration~\cite{Martyna1992}.
-The long-range Coulomb interactions were added to the simulation using LAMMPS hybrid overlay method.
-No initial data was discarded as the initial frame was taken from the end of the AIMD simulation.
+The long-range Coulomb interactions were added to the simulation using the LAMMPS hybrid overlay method.
+No initial data was discarded, as the initial frame was taken from the end of the FPMD simulation or classical simulation.

-We use constant volume simulations with the experimental density to estimate the cell size to avoid relying on experimental information.
-The 2.5 M simulations in the larger cell size had dimensions of 25.26$^3$ \AA$^3$ and contained 48 ions and 512 water molecules.
-The 1.3 M simulations had a 25.05$^3$ \AA$^3$ cell size with 24 ions and 512 water molecules.
-Three 2.4 ns simulations were run at 2.5 M and four at 1.2 M to ensure convergence.
-Most simulations were very stable with no noticeable non-physical behaviour except for one simulation at 2.5 M where water molecule deprotonated with the hydrogen forming a tight bond with lithium.
-This trajectory was not used.
+The 2.5 M simulations in the larger cell size contained 48 ions and 512 water molecules.
+The 1.3 M simulations contained 24 ions and 512 water molecules.

+For LiCl, the 2.5 M cell had dimensions of 25.26$^3$ \AA$^3$ and the 1.3 M simulations had a 25.05$^3$ \AA$^3$ cell size.
+For KCl, a 25.46$^3$ \AA$^3$ box was used with the same composition.
+For LiBr, a 25.39$^3$ \AA$^3$ box was used with the same composition.
+For the KCl at 6.6 M a smaller box size of 14.47$^3$ \AA$^3$ was used as long range electrostatic interactions are likely to be well screened at such a high concentrations.
+The cell sizes were computed to match the experimental density.

+The total simulation times were 8.4 ns for the 2.5 M LiCl; 12 ns for the 1.3 M LiCl; 5.3 ns for the 2.5 M KCl; 3.5 ns for the 6.6 M KCl; 2.7 ns for LiBr 2.5 M.